Why the Travel Industry Needs Chatbots in 2026

 - Hotel search: "I need a family-friendly hotel in Barcelona near the beach for 5 nights" returns matched properties with photos, ratings, and availability

-- Package deals: Combine flight, hotel, and activity recommendations into bundled itineraries based on user preferences
+- Package deals: Platforms like Amadeus power booking engines that combine flight, hotel, and activity recommendations into bundled itineraries based on user preferences

 - Price alerts: "Notify me when flights to Bali drop below $800" sets up automated price monitoring